Pilibhit district: Dewal inscription

-The 10th-century Dewal inscription, which was found in 1829 at Allahabad Dewal, near Deoria.
-It is a Sanskrit inscription, dated to year 1049 of the Vikram Samvat (992 or 993 CE) and written in the so-called kutila or "crooked" script.
+The 10th-century Dewal inscription, which was found in 1829 at the village of Ilahabad, also known as Ilahabas Dewal, near Deoria.
+It is a Sanskrit inscription, dated to year 1049 of the Vikram Samvat (992 or 993 CE) and written in the so-called kutila script.
 The entire inscription is written as a 37-stanza poem, full of metaphors and mythological allusions, and documenting the construction of two temples to Shiva and Parvati by a local ruler and his wife.
 It was composed by a man named Nahila, son of Sivarudra, who was evidently well-versed in Sanskrit grammar and rhetoric.

 The ruler mentioned in the inscription, Lalla of the Chhinda family, is described as a mandala-putra, or ruler of a province, and he was probably a feudatory of the kings of Kannauj.
 The text says that he "brought the river Katha to his capital", which according to H.R.
 Nevill probably refers to the digging of the canal now called the Katni.
 It also says that Lalla had the two temples built and endowed them with a quarter of the revenue from several villages.
 He gave the site the name "Devapalli", which is probably the same as "Dewal".
 The site of Garha Khera, a large 800-square-foot mound with two small tanks, was probably Lalla's capital; the Katni winds its way around this site.
-Atop a large mound on the south side of Allahabad Dewal are the remains of a large temple, which is where the Dewal inscription was found.
+Atop a large mound on the south side of Ilahabad are the remains of a large temple, which is where the Dewal inscription was found.